 After the initial surprise clothesline, Havoc also got laid out with an Acid Rainmaker, then everyone put the boots to him and hit him with chairs.
 Fortunately, no one of these men looking to do Jimmy Havoc bodily harm picked up the AXE that was laying right there in the ring.
 Instead three of them went to look under the ring for weapons, leaving Havoc alone with Eaver, and Havoc made a brief comeback on Eaver before the others came back and beat him down.
 Eaver gave him a Razor's Edge on a pile of chairs, then Trivet picked up the axe... and then just put it down again.
 No one came out to help Havoc, which was surprising because we know that Mark Haskins is on the card.

-The heels tried to Pillmanize all four of his limbs, but the idiots working on his legs not only set the chairs up on this things, where they're not going to break anything.
+The heels tried to Pillmanize all four of his limbs, but the idiots working on his legs set the chairs up on his thighs, where they're not going to break anything.
 The heels then all left.
 There is something to the idea of a bunch of Havoc's former students and/or people who looked up to him all having now lost respect for him and turning on him, but I thought there was a bit more meat to a singles feud with Drew Parker over Havoc's perceived loss of prestige via his not-so-good record in PROGRESS recently.
 Again, I'm not saying the idea they went with here was bad or anything, but I think that the other way was more interesting, and that the execution here definitely hurt it.

 ISLA DAWN vs. JORDYNNE GRACE - 5.75/10